Remembering Wee Cho Yaw – banker, community leader, mentor

 A community leader and mentor

-Mr Wee also wanted to give back to society.
+Mr Wee Cho Yaw also wanted to give back to society.
 In particular, he cared a lot about the preservation of Chinese culture, said Minister for Communications and Information Josephine Teo in the video shown at his memorial service.

 “He wanted the next generation to always have this connectedness to their own roots and to their own traditions,” she said.
 “I think his own personal commitment inspired a whole generation of other Chinese community leaders to also step forward, not just to give of their wealth and resources, but also to give of their time.”